Ghost53574/havoc_profile_generator/README.md

 As always I am not responsible for anything done by this script or anyone using this script.
 Ultimately this is just a script that generates profiles, which is just text.
 So don't shoot the messenger.

-~~* Coming up next is using https://github.com/brett-fitz/pyMalleableProfileParser to dynamically parse Cobalt Strike profiles directly into usable Havoc prfoiles~~

-* Coming up next is updating this to use the latest push to the Havoc Framework and support versions (later)
+- Coming up next is updating this to use the latest push to the Havoc Framework and support versions (later).

+Thank you to C5Spider for the cool logo design that I turned into ICE styled text.

 Have fun!

-*Any support is welcome*